NoroffNIS/HIRContainers/Readme.md

 usage:
 make linux
 make networks
+docker-comose up
 ```

+NOTE: You might have to add your user to sudoers and the docker group.

 Its recomended to use a linux VM.
 The containers can be used with OSX and Windows see the make file for instructions.